The Fear of Being Too Much for Other People

 Letting someone care for them without immediately changing the subject.

-Allowing silence after expressing something vulnerable instead of rushing to reassure the other person that it’s “really not a big deal.”
+Allowing silence after expressing something vulnerable instead of rushing to reassure the other person that it is “really not a big deal.”

 And over time, many discover something surprising: the right people do not experience their emotional reality as “too much.”
 In fact, the emotional aliveness they feared might drive people away often becomes the very thing that creates intimacy, warmth, humor, and depth in relationships.